-Based on the provisions of GASB 87, the Authority must recognize certain lease assets and liabilities for leases previously classified as operating leases and recognize inflows of resources or outflows of resources based on the payment provisions of the contract.
-Under the Statement, a lessee is required to recognize a lease liability and an intangible right of use lease asset.
-Right of use asset, net of accumulated amortization, totaling \$525,289 and \$24,552 as of September 30, 2022 and 2021, respectively, is inclusive of the Authority's long-term operating leases for office space and a copy machine.
+Based on the provisions of Governmental Accounting Standards Board (GASB) Statement Number (No.) 87, the Authority must recognize certain lease assets and liabilities for leases previously classified as operating leases and recognize inflows of resources or outflows of resources based on the payment provisions of the contract.
+Under Statement No. 87, a lessee is required to recognize a lease liability and an intangible right of use lease asset.
+Right of use asset, net of accumulated amortization, totaling \$477,709 and \$525,289 as of September 30, 2023 and 2022, respectively, is inclusive of the Authority's long-term operating leases for office space and a copy machine.
 The lease liability is broken out between current and noncurrent liabilities.
-For the year ended September 30, 2022, the current portion of leases payable is \$46,599 and the noncurrent leases payable is \$502,375.
+For the year ended September 30, 2023, the current portion of leases payable is \$49,877 and the noncurrent leases payable is \$464,378.